 Branch Wiring: Visible Branch Wiring

-Copper, Cloth sheathed w/o ground, Non-metalic sheathed (Romex), Cloth sheathed w/ ground At the time of the inspection, the predominant, visible branch wiring appeared to be in good condition.
+Copper, Non-metalic sheathed (Romex), Cloth sheathed w/o ground

+At the time of the inspection, the predominant, visible branch wiring appeared to be in good condition.
 Any visible defects will be listed separately in the report.